PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

 | gene 2   |  15.0    |  10.0    |    0.0   |  2.0     |
 | gene 3   |  10.0    |  0.0     |   250.0  |  0.0     |

-Our second goal is to obtain a dataset that assigns a subtype to each of the cases (Table 3).
-Luckily, this assignment has already been done elsewhere (Verhaak 2013) but we will need to update that data to include our case UUIDs.
+Our second goal is to obtain a dataset that assigns a subtype to each of the cases (Table 1).
+Luckily, this assignment has already been done elsewhere (Verhaak 2013) but we will need to update it to reference the cases by the UUIDs assigned by the GDC.
 This is described in the 'Obtain subtypes' section.

-**Table 3.
+**Table 2.
 Desired layout for subtype assignments data**

 | Case ID  |  Subtype         |
 |:--------:|:----------------:|